Buying your first drum set is an exhilarating moment, and the day those boxes arrive at your door is one you'll never forget.

-To be truly inspired to play an instrument, it has to sound good, and this is where some student drummers experience an issue.
-Your new drums may need to be assembled from the box including drum head fitting and tuning, or you may have purchased a pre-owned drum set that needs some TLC.
-Rest assured, some low maintenance and low cost solutions are available to help you.
+To be truly inspired to play an instrument, it has to sound good, and this is where some beginner drummers need a little help.
+Your new drums may need to be assembled from the box, including drum head fitting and tuning, or you may have purchased a pre-owned drum set that needs some TLC.
+Some low maintenance and low-cost solutions are available to help you.

 Helpful related articles: